Chandra Stead LMT

 Sports massage is designed to help athletes perform at their peak.
 The techniques used during a sports massage are much like those used during a Swedish massage, but sports massage works much deeper into the muscles with stretching to promote flexibility.
 Sports massage boasts the ability to reduce muscle soreness, tension and swelling.
 The reduction of muscle tension during sports massage can help reduce an athlete's chances of sustaining an injury.

 Trigger Point Therapy is a style of bodywork that focuses on stimulating and releasing "trigger points" in your body.
 Trigger points are tender areas of tension similar to acupressure points, except they occur in the belly of the muscle rather than along the energy pathways of the body.
 These "knots" are built up throughout a person's life due to physical, mental, and/or emotional stress.
 During a session, focused pressure is applied through a variety of techniques order to release your trigger points.
 This process can be quite painful at times, yet the effects are lasting and profoundly transformative.

 Thai Yoga massage

-The practitioner guides the recipient through a series of yoga postures while palming and thumbing and using the practitioner's feet along the body's energy ("Sen") lines and pressures points.
-Together these actions result in a comprehensive full body treatment that relieves muscular tension, improves circulation, boosts the immune system and balances the body energetically.
+The practitioner guides the recipient through a series of yoga postures while palming and thumbing and using the practitioner's feet along the body's energy ("Sen") lines and pressure points.
+Together these actions result in a comprehensive full body treatment that relieves muscular tension, improves circulation, boosts the immune system, and balances the body energetically.